BoccheseGiacomo/Sliding-Neural-Machine-alpha/README.md

 ## Design and Operation

+### State space, input, ouptut and reward encoding:
+- These features are identical to the CTM, please refer to it to understand them. [link].

 ### Kernel Design
 - The SNM features a shallow neural network kernel.
 - It processes a 3x3 (changeable) input area from the state space, with a hidden layer of 128 neurons, outputting a 3x3 grid.